-UTC’s Dr. David Ross is the 2017 recipient of the Liberty Bell Award for public service.
+UTC’s Dr. David Ross is the 2017 recipient of the Psycholo for public service.

 The award is given by the Chattanooga Bar Association and recognizes “community service that has strengthened the American system of freedom under law,” according to a news release from the Bar Association.